MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 To get a list of invoke commands available, run `invoke -l`:

 ```
   catch-up (catchup, docker-catchup)              Rebuild images, install dependencies, and apply migrations
   compilemessages (docker-compilemessages)        Compile the latest translations
   makemessages (docker-makemessages)              Extract all template messages in .po files for localization
   makemigrations (docker-makemigrations)          Creates new migration(s) for apps
   manage (docker-manage)                          Shorthand to manage.py. inv docker-manage "[COMMAND] [ARG]"
   migrate (docker-migrate)                        Updates database schema
   new-db (docker-new-db)                          Delete your database and create a new one with fake data
   copy-stage-db                                   Overwrite your local docker postgres DB with a copy of the staging database
   copy-prod-db                                    Overwrite your local docker postgres DB with a copy of the production database
   new-env (docker-new-env)                        Get a new dev environment and a new database with fake data
   npm (docker-npm)                                Shorthand to npm. inv docker-npm "[COMMAND] [ARG]"
   npm-install (docker-npm-install)                Install Node dependencies
-  pip-compile (docker-pip-compile)             Shorthand to pip-tools. inv pip-compile "[COMMAND] [ARG]"
+  pip-compile (docker-pip-compile)                Shorthand to pip-tools. inv pip-compile "[filename]" "[COMMAND] [ARG]"
   pip-compile-lock (docker-pip-compile-lock)      Lock prod and dev dependencies
   pip-sync (docker-pip-sync)                      Sync your python virtualenv
+  start-dev (docker-start, start)                 Start the dev server
+  start-lean-dev (docker-start-lean, start-lean)  Start the dev server without rebuilding
   test (docker-test)                              Run both Node and Python tests
   test-node (docker-test-node)                    Run node tests
   test-python (docker-test-python)                Run python tests
 ```

 Note the above commands carefully, as they should cover the majority of what you'd need for local development.